suyash-thakur/stopnc/README.md

 ## Future Features
-- Adding categories to the blog
-- Personalized feed according the the user's interest
+- Personalized feed according the the user's interest.
-- Adding catching layer to the backend using redis
-- Searching blogs using elastic-search.

 ## What the app looks like
 ![Home Page](https://github.com/suyash-thakur/stopnc/blob/master/homepage.png)